aaronp18/discraft-plugin/README.md

 And then use `d!whitelist me` to add themselves to the whitelist.

+If you do not want a role to be required then simply run `d!config whitelistrolerequired false`

 <h6>Running Commands</h6>

 Using `d!run <command`, admins should be able to execute commands from the discord.
 This is still a WIP though